They say the most successful people are morning people. As it turns out, there is a science to proving it.

 Some studies suggest that being a morning person may make you happier.
 Subjects deemed “morning people” in one study were linked with higher self-reported happiness.
 Although the study did not conclude waking up early causes happiness, there was a positive correlation between the two factors.

 Other research has found that early birds tend to have a lower BMI.
-Additionally, people who rise with the sun have also been proven to keep weight they’ve lost off longer than those who rose later in the day.
+Additionally, people who rise with the sun have also been proven to keep the weight they’ve lost off longer than those who rose later in the day.

 How to Become a Morning Person